seankross/getting-and-cleaning-data/docs/index.md

 it requires you as an individual to make a single observation every day.
 Most data generated today are not made by people recording observations, they are made by computers logging the actions or behaviors of people or even other computers.
-In this book you will learn where to find large datasets and how to write programs for collecting data.
+In this book you will learn where to find datasets and how to write programs for collecting data.

 This book focuses on tools in the [R programming language](https://www.r-project.org/),